 Hits and Elimination are the Different Ways You Can Be Out In Paintball

 (DL) — Let’s go beyond the question of what determines a hit in paintball.
-Let’s explore further, because you don’t need to be shot out to be eliminated in paintball.
-There are various other ways get out in paintball.
-Before we get to the other forms of elimination in paintball, let’s first break down primary interest of being shot out in paintball.
+Let’s explore further because you don’t need to be shot out to be eliminated in paintball.
+There are various other ways to get out in paintball.
+Before we get to the other forms of elimination in paintball, let’s first break down the primary interest of being shot out in paintball.

 A Hit is the Primary Way You Get Out In Paintball